fluid-project/infusion-docs/src/documents/ContextAwareness.md

 The result of the `contextAwareness` record is that a number of the elements within `checks` will be evaluated in the visible context, and result in a number of `gradeNames` which will then be contributed into the `gradeNames` of the instantiating component in a particular order.
 This order is governed by both the `priority` entry at the adaptation level as well as at the check level.

-##Structure of members in a `checkRecord`
+## `checkRecord` members in an `adaptationRecord`

-The `checkRecord` structure which is used in the first row of this table is described now:
+The `checkRecord` structure which is used in the first row of the table above is described now:

 <table>
     <thead>